akbargherbal/speedtyper_solo/speedtyper-solo/README.md

 ### Q: Can I add more languages?

 **A:** Yes, if tree-sitter has a parser for it.
-See documentation for adding new languages.
+Check documentation for adding new languages.

 ### Q: How is WPM calculated?